pbayer/erjulix/README.md

 julia> using Plots ....
 ```

-**Caveat:** of course accessing the server module that way is not thread-safe and thus should not be done concurrently.

-## ToDo

-Implement an Elixir server to serve Julia with Elixir/Erlang functionality.

 ## Rationale

 This is a quick prototype for interoperability based on [Erlang`s Term Format](http://erlang.org/doc/apps/erts/erl_ext_dist.html) over UDP.
 It allows applications in Web services, IoT or microservices.

 - It is suitable for experimenting and learning before providing Julia [Actors](https://github.com/JuliaActors/Actors.jl) with functionality for sharing messages with Erlang/Elixir.
 - A more general application, providing message-based interop also with other languages should be done with [OSC](http://opensoundcontrol.org).

+## Caveats

+**Thread-safety:** Of course accessing the server module as demonstrated is not thread-safe and thus should not be done concurrently.

+**Security:** If you share UDP-Server addresses and ports, a remote client can get access to the filesystem.

+## ToDo

+- [ ] Implement [JWT](https://jwt.io) tokenized secure data transmission,
+- [ ] Implement an Elixir server to serve Julia with Elixir/Erlang functionality.

 ## Installation